- Scrap paper

-- Everyone should gather together and watch the video from Bite Back 2030.
+- Everyone should gather together and watch the video Social Experiment: The shocking effects of junk food advertising! from Bite Back 2030.

-- Everyone should draw or write the different adverts they might have seen on their comic strips.
+- Now, ask people to draw or write the different adverts they might have seen on their comic strips.
 They could choose a bright colour, like red, so that the adverts stand out.